gep13-talks/GitHubReleaseDemos/PITCHME.md

 [drag=70 70, drop=right, pad=80px, fit=1.45]

 @fa[quote-left] ...simple set of rules and requirements that dictate how version numbers are assigned and incremented.
 These rules are based on, but not necessarily limited to, pre-existing widespread common practices in use in both closed and open-source software.

+Note:

+- Loaded topic - large discussion
+- Not going into the details

 +++
 @title[The Rules]